Awezkhan0/Azure-IAM-RBAC-Lab-Scope-Hierarchy/README.md

 ## What I Learned

-**Scope determines radius** — The level a role is assigned at matters as much as the role itself.
+**Scope determines blast radius ** — The level a role is assigned at matters as much as the role itself.
 Lab User 1's Reader at subscription scope sees far more than Eddie's Contributor on a single resource group, even though Contributor is the "stronger" role.

 **Scope limits visibility, not just actions** — A user assigned to one resource group doesn't just lack permission to change others — those resource groups don't even appear in their portal.
 Eddie couldn't see finance-rg and Sheldon couldn't see rg-app-dev.
 Least privilege working at the visibility level.